salu133445/musegan/docs/dataset.md

 ## Using LPD

 The multi-track piano-rolls in LPD are stored in a special format for efficient I/O and to save space.
-Please use [Pypianoroll](https://pypi.python.org/pypi/pypianoroll) to load the data properly.
+Please use [Pypianoroll](https://salu133445.github.io/pypianoroll/) to load the data properly.
-The documentation for Pypianoroll is available [here](https://salu133445.github.io/pypianoroll/index.html).

 ### License